frsong/pycog/README.md

 If you find our code helpful to your work, consider giving us a shout-out in your publications:

 * Song, H. F.\*, Yang, G. R.\*, & Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework."
-Under Revision.
+Under revision.
 2016. (\* = equal contribution)